What is the ALEKS?

 - Pen or pencil for working out problems on provided scratch paper.

 You will not need the following materials:

 - Calculator: The test provides a calculator "app" and equations where it deems appropriate.

 - Computer: Will be provided if you do not bring your own.

 The results are available immediately after testing.
-A score of 46+ indicates preparedness for college-level math.
-If you would like to improve your score, complete the recommended study modules before scheduling another proctored exam.
+If you would like to improve your score and retest, you must complete the recommended study modules before scheduling another proctored exam.

 What do ALEKS scores mean?

 The ALEKS score needs to be 46+ for college-level math readiness (MATH 111 or above).
 Following are the ALEKS test score ranges that qualify for math courses offered at Union College: